 How car-related searches suggest a valuable role for automotive content marketing…

-Think With Google has published a new report (February 2018) on trends within the auto sector – and what it unearthed is not only interesting for car accessory brands but also as automotive content marketing opportunities for brands themselves.
+Think With Google has published a report on trends within the auto sector – and what it unearthed is not only interesting for car accessory brands but also as automotive content marketing opportunities for brands themselves.

 The report pulled in top volume queries from Google Search and YouTube as well as comments and insight from 100 consumers across Germany, United States and Japan to understand how trends are appearing in people’s lives.